T1Fleming/FrontEndKingdom/html/HTML_Basics.md

 ## Elements Explained

-- Doctype defines that document is an HTML 5 Doc
+- Doctype defines that document is an HTML 5 Doc (There are elements specifics to html 5)